-- Options granted to the CEO, M Smith were approved by shareholders at the 2008 AGM.
+Options granted to the CEO, M Smith were approved by shareholders at the 2008 AGM.
 Refer to Section 2.5 for further details of the grant and Table 12 for details of the valuation inputs and fair value.
 In 2008 Executives could voluntarily elect to defer some/all of their cash STI payment into shares and/or options.
 Shares granted under this election were restricted for a 12 month period.
 The number of shares granted was based on the 1-week VWAP up to and including the date of grant.
-Executives are required to take half of all STI amounts above the threshold as equity.
-Refer to Table 9 for further details of the Mandatory Deferral arrangements and Table 12 for details of the valuation methodology, inputs and fair value.

 The 2008 LTI grants for Executives were delivered as Performance Rights.
 Refer to Table 10 for further details of the LTI grant and Table 12 for details of the valuation, inputs and fair value.

+The 2008 LTI grants for Executives were delivered as Performance Rights.
+Refer to Table 10 for further details of the LTI grant and Table 12 for details of the valuation, inputs and fair value.

 Other ordinary shares issued to S Elliott relate to the issue of deferred shares as part of his employment arrangements on commencement with ANZ.
-Refer to Table 19 for further details on the grant and restrictions.
+Refer to Table 19 for further details on the conditions are not met, is nil.

-- 5 Other ordinary states issued to 3 Emilitaricate to the issue of deferred shares as part of his employment arrangements on commencement with ANZ.
+Other ordinary shares issued to a Emirit relate to the issue of deferred shares as part of his employment arrangements on commencement with ANZ.
 Refer to Table 19 for further details of the grant and restrictions.

-6 J Fagg has not received any equity grants since being appointed as a KMP.
-7 Other ordinary shares issued to A Thursby relate to the issue of deferred shares as part of his employment arrangements on commencement with ANZ.
-Refer to Table 19 for further details of the grant and restrictions.
-8 The estimated maximum value of the grant can be determined by multiplying the number granted by the fair value of the equity investments.
+The estimated maximum value of the grant can be determined by multiplying the number granted by the fair value of the equity investments.
 The minimum value of the grants, if the applicable